OWRC/interpolants/modelling/waterbudget/gw.md

 ## Model-code implementation

-It should first be noted that the above formulation is the very similar to the linear decay groundwater storage model, except here, TOPMODEL allows for an approximation of spatial soil moisture distribution, which will, in turn, determine spatial recharge patterns, as $D_i\leq 0$ will prevent recharge from occurring at cell $i$.
+It should first be noted that the above formulation is the very similar to the linear decay groundwater storage model, except here, TOPMODEL allows for an approximation of spatial soil moisture distribution, which will, in turn, determine the recharge-runoff distribution that includes *groundwater feedback*, a mechanism instrumental to integrated groundwater surface water modelling.

 Rearranging the above terms gives: